 Some of the best designers understood that a home is a living, breathing vessel that is constantly growing with our life changes, our habits and it too ages over time and requires up keep.
 Building a home is always a work in progress, that goes for furnishing and decorating as well.
 I’ve been in my current apartment for 3 years now and I still have items on the home projects to-do list.
 I’d like to redo the closets in my bedroom and I have a guest room that never really got a lot of love since I moved in.
 Ideally, it would be more of an office space than a guest room.
 Right now it’s not a great version of either.
 These sort of home projects are not urgent but I would be more comfortable knowing my guests can feel at home in my office space.
 It would be efficient and productive to have my office materials in one place instead of spread out around my house.
 It would be lovely to step into a closet that inspires me to get ready in the morning as the best version of myself.
 These projects are not the end goal but a means to an end.

 Most people have these sort of home projects on their to-do list and they get put off because they take time and effort.
 Instead of thinking about why they are doing these projects they think about the work the project requires.
 You think you don’t have the time, but wouldn’t you spend more time at the table if you had those comfortable dining chairs or read more if you had better lighting?
-Think about the why? and don’t loose sight of the end goal for these projects.
+Think about the why you need the improvement? and don’t loose sight of the end goal for these projects.

 Good things take time, it's the same to find the perfect vintage side tables.